openclimatedata/australia-quarterly-emissions/README.md

 CSV versions of the quarterly emissions data available form the [Department of Industry, Science, Energy and Resources](https://www.industry.gov.au/).

-This repository provides a transcription of the data as CSV files by gas (CO₂, CH₄, N₂O, other) and sector (Electricity, Stationary Energy (excluding electricity), Transport, Fugitive Emissions, Industrial Processes, Agriculture, LULUCF, Waste) in Mt CO₂-e.
+This repository provides a conversion to CSV files of the data by gas (CO₂, CH₄, N₂O, other) and sector (Electricity, Stationary Energy (excluding electricity), Transport, Fugitive Emissions, Industrial Processes, Agriculture, LULUCF, Waste) in Mt CO₂-e.